Board of Directors

 The Audit Committee is chaired by Mr Zissman and consists of the three Non- Executive Directors.
 The Committee reviews all financial statements, the scope and independence of the audit and internal control procedures.

-The Board of Directors has identified the main categories of business risk in relation to the implementation of the Group’s strategic aims and objectives, and has considered reasonable steps to prevent, mitigate or manage these risks.
-This is an ongoing process and the Board monitors risks and operational and compliance controls on a regular basis through defined policies and monthly financial controls and reporting procedures.
+The board of directors has identified the main categories of business risk in relation to the implementation of the Group’s strategic aims and objectives, and has considered reasonable steps to prevent, mitigate or manage these risks.

-The principal areas of business risk noted are summarised as follows:
+The principal areas noted during this review are summarised as follows:

 Macro-economic – the Group’s businesses are active in markets which can be cyclical in nature as the overall level of market demand is dependent upon capital investment intentions.
 Economic or financial market conditions determine global demand and could adversely affect our customers, distributors, operations, suppliers, and other parties with whom we transact.
 The directors seek to ensure that our overall risk is mitigated by avoiding excessive concentration of exposure to any given geographical or industry segment, or to any individual customer.
 Market conditions, lead indicators and industry forecasts are monitored for any early warning signs of changes in overall market demand, and measures to exploit opportunities or manage elevated risks are taken as appropriate.